mikecolbert2/SWDV691-Services/README.md

 This repository is the backend service layer of the application.
 It requires the front-end user interface at [SWDV619 - UI](https://github.com/mikecolbert2/SWDV691-UI) to be installed and running to interact with the applicatiton.

+### Steps to run this code

+1. Run `npm install` to install all required modules
+2. Run `npm start` to start the server
+3. If everything went right, you should see a message saying that the server was started and listenig on some port...

+#### Useful Links